diagonold/TraceDonate/README.md

     - let instance = await ProjectHub.deployed()
   2. Execute contract funcitons like:
     - instance.get_projects()
+  3. Interact with a contract at a specific address
+    - let specificInstance = await Project.at("0x1234...");
+  - Here is a link on how to interact with smart contractshttps://www.trufflesuite.com/docs/truffle/getting-started/interacting-with-your-contracts

-## Interacting with smart contracts on the browser with truffle and metamask
+## Interacting with smart contracts on the browser with truffle
 - Before you can interact with smart contracts in a browser, make sure they're compiled, deployed, and that you're interacting with them via web3 in client-side JavaScript.
 - Once the above task is done, MetaMask is the easiest way to interact with dapps in a browser.
 - Not too sure on how we will use this yet.

+S